Wi-Fi Alliance rolls out certification for Wi-Fi 7 devices

 “This certification underscores our relentless commitment to delivering cutting-edge technology that redefines the way users experience Wi-Fi, providing faster speeds, improved efficiency, and increased reliability which expand the horizons of what is possible through Wi-Fi,” Kevin Robinson, the CEO of Wi-Fi Alliance, said.

-In 2024, More than 233 million Wi-Fi 7 devices will enter the market, with smartphones, PCs, and tablets helping to lead the way.
+In 2024, More than 233 million Wi-Fi 7 devices will enter the market, with smartphones, PCs and tablets helping to lead the way.
 By 2028, this figure will grow to 2.1 billion.

 Qualcomm Technologies is among the first set of companies to receive the certification.